 Join My Newsletter & Get Great Tips, Information and Experiences To Help You Become a Superb Pilot!

 Why Do Flight Suits Have Multiple Pockets?

 As just mentioned one of the great features of a flight suit is that the manufacturers equip them with multiple pockets of all different sizes.
-In small cockpits space can be at a premium and having easy access to sunglasses, pens, charts, checklists, calculators can be done by the simple task of reaching into a pocket.
+In small cockpits, space can be at a premium, and having easy access to sunglasses, pens, charts, checklists, and calculators can be done by the simple task of reaching into a pocket.
 Some flight suits have special pockets that have a clear window on them so as the pilot sits in the seat the pockets rest on the top of each thigh.
-This makes is really helpful to have checklists, frequencies, or by placing some white card in the pocket, a dry-erase area!
+This makes it really helpful to have checklists, frequencies, or by placing some white card in the pocket, a dry-erase area!